vahizurazov/gatsby-starter-netlify-cms-deploy/src/pages/index.md

 section_1_image: /img/greeter.jpg
 section_1_btn_text: SEND A REQUEST
 section_1_subheading: Driving the future of digital technology
+section_2_title: SERVICES
+section_2_1_image: /img/salesforce.png
+section_2_right_subheading: SALESFORCE
+section_2_right_text: >-
+  We are a ‘Salesforce Support Provider’ and we have worked with many clients to help them to get the most out of their Salesforce solution.
+section_2_2_image: /img/services.png
+section_2_left_subheading: BESPOKE SOFTWARE DEVELOPMENT
+section_2_left_text: >-
+  Creating a bespoke software solution has many benefits, the most obvious one being you end up with a solution which is entirely tailored to your needs.
+You will not be paying for unnecessary functionality or annual subscription fees and being at the behest of the supplier to provide enhancements or bug fixes.
 mainpitch:
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee